 PCB successfully added to your shopping cart

-With the development of electronic products, PCBs are facing more requirements including miniaturization, low weight, high speed and capacity and multiple functions, which results in the popularity of multilayer PCBs.
-Combined by a type of semi-solid adhesive which is called "prepreg", two or more PCBs which are stacked together with reliable predefined mutual connection between them.
-There are at least three conductive layers in one multilayer PCB with two layers outside and one layer synthesized in the insulation board.
-With the increasing of PCB complexities and densities, it's possible for some problems to take place such as noise, stray capacitance and cross talk when layer arrangement gets inefficient design.
+The irreversible development of modern electronics has been increasingly pushing PCBs towards such demands as miniaturization, light weight, high speed, better functionality and reliability, and longer lifetime, which results in the popularity of multilayer PCBs.
+Combined by a type of semi-solid adhesive which is called "prepreg", two or more single and/or double PCBs are stacked together to generate multilayer PCBs through reliable predefined mutual connection between them.
+There are three or more conductive layers in one multilayer PCB with two layers outside and one layer synthesized in the insulation board.
+With the increase of PCB complexities and densities, possible problems will take place such as noise, stray capacitance and cross talk when layer arrangement gets inefficient design.

 Planning the good multilayer stack-up is the most important in determining the Electromagnetic Compatibility (EMC) performance of a product.
-A well designed layer stack-up can both minimize the radiation and can stop circuit being influenced by external noise sources.
+A well-designed layer stack-up can both minimize the radiation and can stop circuit from being interfered by external noise sources.
 Well-stacked PCB substrates can also reduce signal cross talk and impedance mismatch issues.
-However, an inferior stack-up can increase the EMI radiation, because reflections and ringing in the system as a result of impedance mismatch which can dramatically reduce the product performance and reliability.
+However, an inferior stack-up may get EMI (Electromagnetic Interference) radiation rising, because reflections and ringing in the system as a result of impedance mismatch can dramatically reduce product performance and reliability.
 This article then focuses on layer stack up definition and its designing rules and essential considerations.

 What is stack-up?

-Stack-up refers to the arrangement of copper and insulating layers that make up a PCB before starting board layout design.
-For multilayer PCBs, general layers include ground layer, power plane, signal layer, high speed signal layer, solder mask and silk screen.
-Figure 1 is an example of 8-layer PCB stack-up.
+Stack-up refers to the arrangement of copper and insulating layers that make up a PCB prior to board layout design.
+For multilayer PCBs, general layers include ground plane (GND plane), power plane (PWR plane), and inner signal layers.
+Figure 1 is a sample stack-up of an 8-layer PCB.

-From this figure, it's obviously clear to indicate layer distribution in PCBs follows a symmetrical or balanced structure.
-Besides the 8 layers, the spacing between layers should be taken seriously as well.
+In accordance with this figure, it's obviously clear to indicate layer distribution in PCBs conforms to a symmetrical or balanced structure.
+Apart from 8-layer distribution, the spacing between layers should be taken seriously as well.
 To meet the requirement of miniaturization, minimum trace spacing must be obtained while planning layer stack-up.
 The space between layers can be either core or prepreg.
 Multilayer boards usually consist of at least one or more cores and prepreg.
 Cores are made up of a copper-plated glass-reinforced epoxy laminate sheets.
 The thickness of core is in the range from 0.1mm to 0.3mm.

 Prepreg is the common term for a reinforcing fabric which has been pre-impregnated with a resin system.
 This resin system (typically epoxy) already includes the proper curing agent.
-The main function of prepreg is its role in stacking all layers into a whole board by high temperature.
+The main function of prepreg is to stack all layers into a whole board by high temperature.
 The following table shows physical and chemical attributes of main categories of Prepreg, that is, 7628, 2116 and 1080.

-Actually, thickness of each type of prepreg isn't usually stable and some adjustments will possibly be made in order to meet the specific board thickness requirement.
-Some factors have to be taken into consideration when determining the number of prepreg including thickness of inner layer, product design thickness requirement or technique requirement, prepreg type, practical performance and the actual thickness after stack-up trial.
-For example, Figure 2 shows a 4-layer PCB whose layer distribution and thickness are depicted.
+Actually, thickness of each type of prepreg isn't always stable and some adjustments will possibly be made in order to meet the specific board thickness requirement.
+Some factors have to be taken into consideration when determining the count of prepreg including thickness of inner layer, product design thickness requirement or manufacturing technology requirement, features of prepreg, practical performance and the actual thickness after stack-up trial.
+Figure 2 below indicates a sample 4-layer PCB whose layer distribution and thickness are depicted.

 PCBCart manufactures standard multilayer boards with layers in the range from 4 to 32 layers, board thickness from 0.4mm to 3.2mm, copper thickness from 18μm to 210μm (0.5oz to 6oz), inner layer copper thickness from 18μm to 70μm (0.5oz to 2oz), and minimal spacing between layers to 3mil.

 Images below display PCBCart's standard stack-up capabilities and dimensions.
-Did not find the layer stack-up for your custom circuit boards?
-Simply inform us your PCB thickness and layer numbers at firstname.lastname@example.org, we'll provide the corresponding stack-up very quickly.
+Did not find the layer stack-up for your PCB boards?
+Inform us your PCB thickness and layer count using this form, and you'll receive corresponding stack-up very quickly.